MatMasIt/notesArchive/latest/Inglese/2022/maggio/lunedì_23/13_07_00/appunti.md

 objective correlative

-the emotion istelf is not mentioned, but evoked through a series of images, s
+the emotion istelf is not mentioned, but evoked through a series of images, situations etc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0OTczNTExNl19
+eyJoaXN0b3J5IjpbMTI5NDU0OTk2NF19
 -->